Table of Content

-It may seem fun to use those downhill slopes to increase your velocity, but it is dangerous.
-You may also want to ride your brakes.
-Do not do that either.
-Instead, shift into “2” or “L” if your vehicle has an automatic transmission, and stay in a lower gear if it’s a manual.
+You should brake before a downgrade instead of waiting until you are half way down a hill.
+This method gives you greater control and reduces the need for car maintenance prematurely since you are not wearing down the brakes as quickly.
+Shift into a lower gear before the downgrade as well.
+To do so, shift into “2” or “L” if your vehicle has an automatic transmission, and stay in a lower gear if it’s a manual.
 This will allow the slowing power from your engine to slow the car down.
-When you do need to use your brakes, apply them firmly to slow the car quickly, since riding your brakes could cause them to overheat and fail.
+When you do need to use your brakes, go slightly above your ideal speed.
+Then apply the brakes until you are below your ideal speed and allow your car to speed up that speed.
+Repeat as needed.
 Once you’re on level ground, shift back into drive and use your brakes normally.

-In narrow mountain passes you may have to move over to allow another vehicle to pass.
-Remember that that vehicle going uphill has the right of way.
+In narrow mountain passes you may need to move over to allow another vehicle to pass.
+Remember that the vehicle going uphill has the right of way.
 If you are headed downhill, let the vehicle coming at you go first.

 Bring a change of clothes, a blanket, and enough food and water for a couple days with you.
 Cell service is not always available, and the weather can change quickly in the mountains.
 A dry change of clothes is needed if the ones you are wearing become damp.
 Being prepared could save your life.

 Driving distracted can be just as dangerous as drunk driving.
 Stay alert.
 Make sure that you are well rested and not drowsy.
 Do not let those in the vehicle distract you with music or anything else.
 Keep your cell phone down.

 Obey the Law